creativetimofficial/ct-vue-material-dashboard-laravel-pro-bs4/README.md

 What if you could go from frontend to fullstack in an instant when building your app?
 We partnered with [UPDIVISION](https://updivision.com) to bring you Vue Material Dashboard Laravel PRO, the ultimate fullstack resource.
 Vue Material Dashboard Laravel PRO comes not only with a huge number of UI components and a Vue Material frontend, but also with an API-powered Laravel backend.

+# Download
+For the PRO version of the project you will download the .zip file from the Creative Tim site and extract it.

+You will get two project folders: one for the Laravel API project and one for the Vue frontend.

 # Laravel API Setup

 ## Introduction